By: Leslie Pinkerton, Marketing Content Manager, 3/13/17

 The Impact of Marketing Asset Management

-One study conducted found that “firms possessing a well-organized brand management system dramatically enhanced brand performance.”
-Another found 2-3 times higher local revenue in companies who implemented Marketing Asset Management technology, as well as a 75% reduction in local agency costs.
+One study conducted found that “firms possessing a well-organized and strong brand management system dramatically enhanced brand performance.”
+Another found 2-3 times higher local company revenue in organizations who implemented Marketing Asset Management technology, as well as a 75% reduction in local agency costs.

-Rather than bog down individuals with one-off requests, at nonprofit Orlando Health, teams are empowered with MarcomCentral’s solution to find and use brand consistent material throughout the organization.
+Rather than bog down individuals with one-off requests, at nonprofit Orlando Health, teams are empowered with MarcomCentral’s brand management software to find and use brand consistent material throughout the organization.

-Discover how to build your brand with MarcomCentral like Orlando Health.
+Discover how to build your brand, maintain brand consistency, and strengthen brand equity with MarcomCentral like Orlando Health.
 View the webinar recording.